-Crown were formed in 2001 and use private investors to fund their home reversion plans.
-These home reversion plans follow the Code of Conduct of the Equity Release Council (the industry’s trade body) of which they are members and so their clients will always have the peace of mind of knowing that they are lifetime tenants and cannot be evicted from their property.
+Although Crown are not currently a member of the Equity Release Council, their home reversion plans do follow the Code of Conduct of the Equity Release Council (the industry’s trade body).
+Clients will have the peace of mind of knowing that they are lifetime tenants and cannot be evicted from their property, as long as the 'no' rent option is selected.

 Crown are different because as their home reversion plans are funded by private investors, they offer great flexibility on the types of property they will accept, which are often outside other lenders standard property criteria.